-All unmanned aerial vehicle (UAV) operators should abide by all regulations set forth by government and regulatory agencies including the ICAO and the FAA.
-For safety reasons, flights are limited by default, which helps users operate this product safely and legally.
-Flight limitations include height limits, distance limits, and No-Fly Zones.
+UAV operators should abide by all flight regulations established by the relevant government and regulatory agencies, including the ICAO and the FAA.
+For safety reasons, flights are restricted by default, which helps users operate DJI products safely and legally.
+Flight restrictions include altitude and distance limits, and GEO Zones.